Improving Physical Health and Well-being

 Guidance for achieving higher grades

-• 💡Use real-life examples in your answers.
-For instance, when explaining a budget, mention a specific scenario like planning for a weekly food shop.
-This shows you can apply knowledge practically.
+- 💡Use real-life examples in your answers.
+For instance, when discussing budgeting, mention a specific scenario like planning a weekly food shop or saving for a mobile phone.
+This shows you can apply concepts practically.

 Common Mistakes